charmplusplus/charm/doc/charm++/manual.rst

 UCX
 ^^^
 When Charm++ is built with UCX using Simple PMI, Slurm PMI or Slurm PMI2, ensure that an MPI implementation which is not OpenMPI is loaded in the environment.
-Use the mpiexec/mpirun launcher provided by the non-OpenMPI implementation to launch programs.
+Use the mpirun launcher provided by the non-OpenMPI implementation to launch programs.
 Alternatively, you can also use any system provided launchers.

 When Charm++ is built with UCX using PMIx, ensure that an OpenMPI implementation is loaded in the environment.
 Use the mpiexec/mpirun launcher provided with OpenMPI to launch programs.

+Note that due to bug #2477, binaries built with UCX cannot be run in standalone mode i.e without a launcher.

 .. _sec:keywords: